cphill11/react-portfolio/README.NOTES.md

-GIVEN a single-page application portfolio for a web developer
+Single-page application portfolio for a web developer

+To-Do:
 Loading portfolio yields a page containing a header, a section for content, and a footer

 Viewing the header presents the developer's name and navigation with titles corresponding to different sections of the portfolio.